Anabel Martinez Lyons

 Being a scientist can take you to some amazing places! 🏝

-I do different things every day!
-Sometimes I work in the lab, sometimes at the computer and sometimes I do experiments with live mice in the animal facility.
+My Typical Day: I do different things every day!
+Sometimes I work in the lab, sometimes at the computer and sometimes I do experiments with live mice in an animal facility.

-I do a lot of “bench work”, meaning experiments that require me to follow a precise method with special scientific equipment… I also analyse data on the computer some days, and spend about one day every week in a special animal facility to perform experiments on mice.
+I do a lot of “bench work”, meaning experiments that require me to follow a set of instructions with special scientific equipment… I also analyse data on the computer some days, and spend about one day every week in an animal facility to perform experiments on mice.

 I want to use the prize money to get grade-school students (especially girls) to perform first-hand DNA-extraction experiments – by following specific protocols and methods in a scientific way, they can better understand the relationship between a living thing and its recipe for life, DNA.

 What made me fall in love with research was a wet lab-based summer camp I attended when I was 14, and actually seeing DNA and protein pellets during experiments.
 Instead of only learning theoretical science in a classroom setting until the later years of school, I’d love to get students of ages 10 and up to do some hands-on work themselves that could excite them to know more about living things at their most basic level, DNA!
 I’d love to do a practical workshop where students extract DNA from plants, particularly fruit, and then through video show them how plant DNA differs from our own (and highlight any similarities as well).
 The money would be for the kits and supplies and to develop a video showing what the technique is doing step-by-step and a bit of the background of what DNA is and is used for.
 I hope this will excite students to want to do more practical science later on!